input-output-hk/plutus-pioneer-program/docs/week7.rst

 The *test* function tests each of the four combinations by calling the *test'* function which takes the first and second players' choices respectively.

+The *test'* function uses the *runEmulatorTraceIO'* variant which allows us to set up the initial wallet distributions using an *EmulatorConfig*.

 .. code:: haskell

+    test :: IO ()
+    test = do
+        test' Zero Zero
+        test' Zero One
+        test' One Zero
+        test' One One

     test' :: GameChoice -> GameChoice -> IO ()
     test' c1 c2 = runEmulatorTraceIO' def emCfg $ myTrace c1 c2